QCPOLstakepool/cardano-tip-bot/README.md

 ### Specific commands
 #### Twitter
-1. `.@CardanoTipBot !giveaway <duration> <assets>` allows you to distribute `<assets>` equally among everyone who replies to the tweet in the next `<duration>` timeframe.
+1. `.@Cardano_Tip_Bot !giveaway <duration> <assets>` allows you to distribute `<assets>` equally among everyone who replies to the tweet in the next `<duration>` timeframe.
 It can only be used when posting a new tweet (not a reply and not a retweet).
 For examples:
-    - `.@CardanoTipBot !giveaway 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who replies to the tweet in the next 15 minutes
+    - `.@Cardano_Tip_Bot !giveaway 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who replies to the tweet in the next 15 minutes
-    - `.@CardanoTipBot !giveaway 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who replies to the tweet in the next 1 hour and 30 minutes
+    - `.@Cardano_Tip_Bot !giveaway 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who replies to the tweet in the next 1 hour and 30 minutes

-    **NOTE: The dot (`.`) before `@CardanoTipBot` is important!**
+    **NOTE: The dot (`.`) before `@Cardano_Tip_Bot` is important!**

 #### Discord / Telegram
 1. `!rain <duration> <assets>` allows you to distribute `<assets>` equally among everyone who sent at least one message in the last `<duration>` timeframe in the channel.
 For examples: